Edit

 Compare Windows Server explains key differences between Azure Local and Windows Server and provides guidance on when to use each.
 Both products are actively supported and maintained by Microsoft.
 Many organizations choose to deploy both, as they are intended for different and complementary purposes.

-Before you move to Azure Local, follow these steps to disconnect AKS workload clusters from Azure Arc and then uninstall AKS:
+Before you move to Azure Local, follow these steps to disconnect AKS Arc workload clusters from Azure Arc and then uninstall AKS Arc:

 Deploy a supported version of Azure Local